 “Even though I’m not physically training for a 26.2-mile race right now, I feel like I’m in a marathon in this season of life.
 There’s a lot of ground that I’ve covered and a lot of ground that remains.
 Drawing out my energy, this race is testing my levels of endurance.

-“I’ve had other marathons in my life: trying times at work, busy times with family, searching for a new church community, moving away from friends and family.
-But my current marathon with my health is a completely different race for me.
-Trying to battle health problems that can only be managed and not cured—I know this marathon is waning on me.”
+“I’ve had other marathons in my life: trying times at work, busy times with family, searching for a new church community, moving away from friends and family.”

 Are you in a marathon, too?